mavrick01/Palo-API-Notify/README.md

 options:
   -h, --help            show this help message and exit --conf CONF           Enter the config file instead of line items.
-If parameters are entered it will look for a file named 'config'
+If no parameters are entered it will look for a file named 'config'
   -f Firewall, --firewall Firewall
                         firewall to access
   -u Username, --user Username